Mhart12/tow-lots/README.md

-##Steps to run front-end:
+##Steps to run frontend and backend

-1. npm install
+1. npm install in root directory
-2. npm start
+2. npm install in /client folder
+3. yarn dev to run localhost:3000 for front, localhost:5000 for back concurrently

 # tow-lots